 Fig. 1.1: Bail, angular/rotational monitoring Fig. 1.2: Top Drive, vertical position monitoring

 The top drive will be moving vertically up and down a derrick that is approximately 50 ft tall.
 The top drive will be moving at a maximum velocity of 6 ft/sec.
 The bail is attached to the base of the top drive and is approximately 10ft in length.
 It can rotationally move (in the x-y plane), and angularly rotate (in the x-z plane).
-The angular movement (x-z plane) can reach a maximum of 45 from the negative z-axis on derrick’s open side, and a maximum angle of 20 from the negative z-axis on the derrick’s closed side.
+The angular movement (x-z plane) can reach a maximum of 45 from the negative z-axis on the derrick’s open side, and a maximum angle of 20 from the negative z-axis on the derrick’s closed side.
 The bail is also free to rotate in 360 rotationally (in the x-y plane).
 In the figure 2 below we can see a diagram of a top drive and bail, with the positional movement limitations our sensor network will be monitoring.